Gantt Chart (Horizon View)

 More info and a short video of breakout in action here: Breakout by Resource – balancing your workload

-In addition to the Horizon view, there are a couple other capabilities that may help you look at your schedule across multiple days.
+In addition to the Horizon view, there are a couple of other capabilities that may help you look at your schedule across multiple days.
 DayBack has multi-day resources scheduling which lets people look for gaps across multiple dates (up to 14 days at a time).

 The other feature that can help balance your workload is the "grid view" which is like a pivoted version of the multi-day resource view: